Our Team

 Some career highlights include leading the global Communications and PR team for WTM at Reed Exhibitions - a trade show attended by 50,000 people from around the world, and managing the PR, Sponsorship and Promotions team at Virgin Holidays.
 In both roles she focused on strategic planning, change management, project messaging, and managing global communications campaigns.

-Arleigh has an Honours Bachelor of Arts degree in Communications from the University of Ottawa.
+Arleigh holds an Honours Bachelor of Arts degree in Communications from the University of Ottawa.

 Adam has been speaking and writing on the topic of charity law for several years.
 He has been published in several publications including the Canadian Taxpayer, the Canadian Fundraiser and the Not-for-Profit News and has been cited as an expert in several publications including the National Post.